Jagdverband 44: History

 JV 44 comprised a core of experienced pilots (Experten) chosen from Galland's former staff or recruited from units which had been disbanded or were being re-equipped.
 JV 44 performed well during its brief history, achieving a 4-to-1 kill ratio.
 However, it had relatively few operational jet planes available for any single sortie and was repeatedly forced to relocate due to the approach of Allied ground forces.
 Its complement included 50 pilots and 25 airplanes.

-Galland was injured on 26 April and Heinrich Bär assumed command.
+Galland was injured on 26 April after attacking B-26 bombers, and Heinrich Bär assumed command of the unit.
+As the German surrender approached, Galland disbanded the unit, releasing any pilots willing to leave, and lead the rest to the American occupation zone.
+This "whole-unit" defection was a major part of Operation LUSTY, as the Americans gained a wealth of knowledge about jet technology (similar to Operation Paperclip).

+Many JV-44 pilots went on to fly for the Bundesluftwaffe post-war, and formed the backbone of the establishment of the Bundeswehr.

+Notable pilots

+JV-44 was renowned among the late-war Luftwaffe for being a "Squadron of Experts," as many aces transferred to the unit in the final months of the war.
+A (false) rumor was even started to the effect that having the Knight's Cross was a prerequisite to joining the unit.
+Some of the most notable pilots were: